• Skip to primary navigation

 Instructions

-• Preheat the oven to 350 degrees F. and butter a 9-inch deep-dish pie plate.
+• Begin the recipe by preheating the oven to 350 degrees F. and butter the bottom and sides of a 9-inch deep-dish pie plate.

-• In a medium bowl, whisk together the flour, baking powder, 3 tablespoons sugar, salt, cinnamon, and nutmeg until combined.
+• In a medium bowl, whisk together the 2 cups all-purpose flour, 1 tablespoon baking powder, 3 tablespoons granulated sugar, ยฝ teaspoon salt, ยผ teaspoon ground cinnamon, and ยผ teaspoon ground nutmeg until combined.

-• Using a pastry blender or your hands, add the butter to the flour mixture and blend the butter into the flour mixture until the butter is pea-sized and the flour resembles a coarse meal.
+• Using a pastry blender, fork, or clean hands, add the 6 tablespoons cubed butter to the flour mixture and blend the butter into the flour mixture until the butter is about pea-sized and the flour mixture resembles a coarse meal.

-• Use a rolling pin to gently roll the dough into a 9-inch round.
-Place the dough on a baking sheet, covered with plastic wrap, and place in the refrigerator while preparing the blackberry filling.
+• Use a rolling pin to gently roll the dough into a 9-inch round shape.
+Place the dough on a baking sheet, covered with plastic wrap, and place it in the refrigerator while preparing the blackberry filling.

 Keyword blackberry cobbler